-All other distros Go to https://docs.snapcraft.io/installing-snapd/6735 Type the command to install snapd Install Nextcloud \$ sudo snap install nextcloud
+- Go to https://docs.snapcraft.io/installing-snapd/6735 - Type the command to install snapd - Install Nextcloud (\$ sudo snap install nextcloud)

-14.6.3 1st login
+15.6.3 1st login

 After a successful install, assuming you and the device on which it was installed are on the same network, you should be able to reach the Nextcloud installation by visiting .local in your browser.
 If your hostname is localhost or localhost.localdomain, like on an Ubuntu Base device (IoT), nextcloud.local will be used instead.